 “Agent licensed under section 42 of Insurance act who solicits insurance new business by collecting Proposal Form and premium.
 Agents get compensated by commission as governed by Insurance Act and IRDA rulings.”

 Section 2(11) of Insurance Act defines Insurance Business for an agent:

 Please note that agent’s duty does not involve collection of renewal premium but they do it so that they build relation with client.

-An agent is not authorised to conclude the contract.
+An agent is not authorized to conclude the contract.
 Agent duty is limited to collect the Proposal form along with payment.
 Agents need an initial training of 50 hours and get licensed after passing an examination.
 Agents work under a contract with Insurer, This contract is valid for three year and need renewal.

 Any one above age 18 and 10th class qualification can become agent.
 This easy entry creates problems for industry.
 Agency is very responsible business where regular coaching and mentoring is required.
 Surprisingly, 70% of new agents leave business in first one year leaving large client base.
 After 3 years, only 10% of agents survive in the business.
 This large client bases which has bough policies from such agents are the easy targets of fraudsters and tele-callers.
 This unattended population does not know where to go as agent has left the business and fall in the trap of mis-selling.
 Some examples of such mis-selling is given below:

 - Would you like to get back commission earned by your agent?
 As you agent has left, this commission is with IRDA?

 - Would you like to get back your unclaimed bonuses?
 This is unclaimed fund, you must have it else it will be forfeited.

 - Your previous policy was bad, why don’t you change with new one?